pingggg516/CTFS/README.md

 @InProceedings{Guo_2026_CVPR,
-    author    = {Guo, Ping and Li, Chengzhou and Meng, Guanchen and Jia, Qi and Liu, Jinyuan and Liu, Zhu and Liu, Yu and Luo, Zhongxuan and Fan, Xin}, title     = {CTFS : Collaborative Teacher Framework for Forward-Looking Sonar Image Semantic Segmentation with Extremely Limited Labels}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Findings}, month     = {June},
+    author    = {Guo, Ping and Li, Chengzhou and Meng, Guanchen and Jia, Qi and Liu, Jinyuan and Liu, Zhu and Liu, Yu and Luo, Zhongxuan and Fan, Xin}, title     = {CTFS : Collaborative Teacher Framework for Forward-Looking Sonar Image Semantic Segmentation with Extremely Limited Labels}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},
     year      = {2026},
     pages     = {1660-1669}